ruthasinger/OptoCLIP_April2026/README.md

   - **Data_30min**

     This folder contains 16 folders with nested quant.sf files output from salmon transcriptome mapping of just the IP samples for all timepoints.

-Code for generating these quant.sf files from raw, paired-end fastq files (found on GEO: GSE286381) can be found in Data_RiboTag/RAS_fastq2salmon.R
+    Code for generating these quant.sf files from raw, paired-end fastq files (found on GEO: GSE286381) can be found in Data_RiboTag/RAS_fastq2salmon.R.

+    The docker containing all software details used in this fastq2salmon pipeline can be found here https://hub.docker.com/r/rubrc/brcpipeline_r4.1.2_base.
+This platform was developed and executed by The Rockefeller University's Bioinformatics Resource Center (https://www.rockefeller.edu/bioinformatics/)

 - **RDS files**